General

 Breeding and Nesting

-Japanese White-eye: Three to four white eggs are incubated for 11 days in a cup-shaped nest of fibers and grasses.
-Both parents incubate and tend to the nest.
-Will raise up to three clutches per season.
+Japanese White Eye: These birds have a long breeding season from February to December, peaking in July and August.
+Three to four white eggs are laid in a cup-shaped nest of fibers and grasses.
+Both parents incubate the eggs for an 11 day period and tend to the nest.
+Fledging occurs in nine to ten days.
+These birds will raise up to three clutches per season.

 Foraging and Feeding